 Wet blocking is the recommended method for blocking man-made fibers (i.e., polyester, rayon), novelty yarns (except for some that are very delicate and may fall apart when wet—please check the label for care instructions and do not wet anything that says it shouldn’t be wet) and some wool and wool blends if done carefully (remember heat and agitation can cause wool to felt).

-Dampen the knitted piece so that it is wet but not dripping (gently squeeze, do not wring out, the excess water).
+Dampen the knitted piece so that it is wet (gently squeeze, do not wring out, the excess water).
 Spread the piece out on a blocking mat.
 If you do not have a blocking mat, as an alternative, place your knits on a sheet or clean garbage bag (the bag won’t absorb water, allowing the piece to dry faster) on the floor or a spare bed where it can sit undisturbed long enough to dry.

 Gently stretch the piece as needed.
 If you’re trying to get a piece to the size or shape the pattern recommended, you might need a ruler, tape measure or yard stick to help you out.